kim-minh/Jewel-Match/README.md

 ### Game state:

-1. Initialize game's resources (window, renderer, texture, audio)
+1. Initialize game's resources (textures, sounds)
-- If initialized unsuccessfully, exit program.
+- If initialized unsuccessfully, quit program.
--  Else move to state 2.
+-  Move to state 2.
 2. Start screen
   - Board is initialized with random tiles that does not have any existing matches.
-Board is not drawn.
+Board is not drawn yet.
   - Check if there are any possible moves.
 There is a chance that the board will be generated without any possible moves.
   - If no moves are available, recreate the board.
 3. Ready
-  - Board is ready to be played (key press/mouse clicked)
+  - Board is ready to be played (key press)
   - Start timer (Default is 120 seconds)
 4. Idle detection
-  - Check if there are any matching tiles from user interaction.
+  - Check if there are any matching tiles due to user interaction.
   - Show hint after 10 seconds of idling.
 5. Play
   - Select first tile, select second tile.